dougsland/jenkinsctl/README.md

 - Use "Add new Token" button to generate a new one then name it.
 - You must copy the token when you generate it as you cannot view the token afterwards.

-Second, create the `configuration directory` and the `config.json file`
+:two: Create the `configuration directory` and the `config.json file`
 ```
 $ mkdir -p ~/.config/jenkinsctl/
 $ pushd ~/.config/jenkinsctl/